-Access roads are often quite rough in the West Kootenay and conditions change seasonally.
+Access roads are often rough in the West Kootenay and conditions change seasonally.

-Before you go hiking, you need to have the right vehicle and knowledge to get to the trail head.
-Make sure you have enough gas to drive up high.
-Get an updated road report if possible.
-And if you’re leaving your car parked overnight in the subalpine, you should be prepared to porcupine-proof it.
+Before you go hiking, you need to have the right vehicle, skill, and knowledge to get to the trailhead.
+Check the Day Hiking Checklist for info about what to bring in your vehicle and get an updated road report before you leave.
+If you’re leaving your car parked overnight in the subalpine, you should be prepared to porcupine-proof it.

 Access roads can be hazardous with logging trucks, washouts, downed trees, boulders, and rough conditions.
 Always be prepared and drive safely.

 To get updated access road info, try the following places:

 One of the best places to get the latest info.
 Locals regularly post about road conditions at the start of hiking season.